citiususc/Linguakit/README.md

       'conj'    verb conjugator (the input is just a verb) 'coref'   named entity coreference solver
 ```
-Run `./linguakit <module> --help` to see the option of a module.
+Run `./linguakit <module> --help` to see the options of a module.
 These are the available command-line options:

 ```
       -a       'dep' option: simple dependency analysis (by default syntactic output)